colinta/teacup/README.md

 * `&block` is the most important - it is the layout code that will be called during `viewDidLoad`.

+After the views have been added and styles have been applied Teacup calls the `layoutDidLoad` method.
+If you need to perform some additional initialization on your views, you should do it in this method.
+If you use the `layout` block the styles have not yet been applied.
+Frames will not be set, text and titles will be empty, and images will not have images.
+This all happens at the *end* of the `layout` block.

 Stylesheets
 -----------